AtlasOfLivingAustralia/galah-R/README.md

 ```

 On Linux you will first need to ensure that `libcurl` and `v8` (version
-&lt;= 3.15) are installed on your system — e.g. on Ubuntu/Debian, open a
+\<= 3.15) are installed on your system — e.g. on Ubuntu/Debian, open a
 terminal and do:

 ``` sh